fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 # 1.5 Launchpad Walkthrough

 This section guides you through the deposit process using the LUKSO Validator Deposit Launchpads.
 Depositing funds is a critical step that activates your validator keys and enables your node to participate in staking, which in turn generates income.
-Before you begin, please ensure that you have read and understood the staking fundamentals in the [Node Operation](/docs/theory/node-operation/staking.md) and [Blockchain Knowledge](/docs/theory/blockchain-knowledge/proof-of-stake.md) chapters in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.
+Before you begin, please ensure that you have read and understood the staking fundamentals in the [Node Operation](/docs/theory/node-operation/staking-deposits.md) and [Blockchain Knowledge](/docs/theory/blockchain-knowledge/proof-of-stake.md) chapters in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.

 :::warning

 This step is about transferring funds from your wallet to your validator deposit keys, enabling your node to run and earn staking rewards.
-If you are unsure about Deposits and Proof of Stake, further details can be found in the [staking](/docs/theory/node-operation/staking.md) chapter.
+If you are unsure about Deposits and Proof of Stake, further details can be found on the [Staking Deposits](/docs/theory/node-operation/staking-deposits.md) page.

 :::